Salt, water, abrasion, sunlight, waves and rocks are tough on kayaking equipment. It's made to last but it needs some basic care.

 A small repair kit is convenient and avoids the problems identified at Travelling Light.
 If you are being assessed as a kayak coach, or going on an advanced trip, you will need a big repair kit.

 Just a roll of repair tape carried in a drybag.
 A good-quality cloth-reinforced tape, 50 mm (2") wide and with waterproof adhesive may be called duct tape or cloth tape.
-Good brands include Duck tape and Gorilla tape.
-Gaffers tape or gaff tape looks similar and is often waterproof but is much weaker because you're supposed to be able to tear off a length with your fingers.
+Gorilla Tape is a good brand, highly recommended.
+Gaffers tape, gaffa tape or gaff tape looks similar and it's often waterproof, but it's much weaker because you're supposed to be able to tear bits off with your fingers.
+You'll probably need to use your teeth for Gorilla Tape.

 Duct tape is enough to make most repairs to a broken kayak, a broken paddle or a broken arm.
 And before anybody tells us that is irresponsible advice, in 1995 the British Canoe Union's Canoeing Handbook defined a minimum repair kit as "a roll of good quality 5 cm wide... tape and a knife".